alexbarbosa1989/jmxHeapMaven/README.md

 java -jar target/jmxTest-0.0.1-SNAPSHOT.jar
 ~~~

-NOTE: The main class maps the connection parameters from config.properties files.
+NOTE: The main class maps the connection parameters from config.properties file.
 You must change them according to your particular environment attributes